Moving (South Korean TV series): Viewership

 After seven days of availability, Moving became the most watched Korean Disney+ original series on the platform globally and on Hulu in the United States, based on hours streamed.
 In its first week of release, Moving became the most watched series in numerous countries in the Asia-Pacific (APAC) region, including South Korea, Japan, Hong Kong, Taiwan, and countries in Southeast Asia, based on hours watched.
 The series also had the biggest premiere ever on Disney+ in South Korea, based on hours watched in its first week of availability.
-The executive vice president of original content strategy of The Walt Disney Company (APAC), Carol Choi, said the response "exceeded our expectations".
+The executive vice president of original content strategy of the Walt Disney Company (APAC), Carol Choi, said the response "exceeded our expectations".
 Variety called the series "the next breakout hit from Asia after Squid Game".

 After Movings premiere, the use time of Disney+ in South Korea increased by 145%, reaching an all-time high of 196 million minutes in the series' fifth week of availability.

-On December 15, 2023, Walt Disney Company Korea announced that Moving became the most-watched local original series of the year on Disney+ in South Korea.
+On December 15, 2023, the Walt Disney Company Korea announced that Moving had become the most-watched local original series of the year on Disney+ in South Korea.

 Accolades

-Moving with six nominations was the most nominated series at the 2023 Asia Contents Awards & Global OTT Awards.
-All six nominations were converted into awards at the award show on October 8, 2023.
+Moving, with six nominations, was the most nominated series at the 2023 Asia Contents Awards & Global OTT Awards.
+All six nominations led to wins at the award show on October 8, 2023.